Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 05 Informal Report.md

 - In a summary paragraph (not a bulleted list) discuss how you have taken ownership of and expressed interest in logic gate symbol representation through this exercise.
 	- Discuss why you examined the gate that you did.

 We examined the OR gate because out of the 3 main symbols for logic gates, it is the most confusing.
+The sharpness of the arrow does not indicate

 - Provide an overview sentence or two describing the remaining other novel gates.